 - Foreign Nationals of Extraordinary Ability O-1.
 We handle cases for employers that seek authority to employ foreign nationals of extraordinary ability, such as physicians, professional ballet dancers, theatre production directors and synchronized swimming coaches.

 - Employment-Based Immigrants.
-We help employers sponsor their foreign national executives, managers, physicians, scientists, engineers and other professional employees for permanent residence.
+We help employers sponsor their foreign national executives, managers, physicians, scientists, technology workers, engineers and other professional employees for permanent residence.
 Often, this has involved use of the labor certification process.
-We also have experience in obtaining permanent residence based on qualifying foreign nationals as “aliens of extraordinary ability” and “outstanding professors or researchers.”
-We assist healthcare providers and others pursuing waivers of the two-year home country residence requirement incurred by foreign physicians and other professionals who have trained in this country as exchange visitors (J-1).
+We also have experience in obtaining permanent residence based on qualifying foreign nationals as “aliens of extraordinary ability” and “outstanding professors or researchers," and baised on "National Interest Waiver."

 - Family-Based Immigrants.
 We assist citizen spouses of foreign nationals to make their spouses eligible for permanent residence and to remove a condition on permanent residence that applies to some of these foreign nationals.
 We also have handled cases involving foreign fiancés entering this country for the purpose of marrying U.S. citizens.